Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VoDiMfS0618.md

 ### Transcript

-> so yeah somebody asked before if if update 5 is going to break mods, i think so oh yeah yeah i probably will probably sure will i wouldn't be surprised if it did
+> so yeah somebody asked before if if update 5 is going to break mods, I think so oh yeah yeah I probably will probably sure will I wouldn't be surprised if it did